Does Salt Kill Ground Elder?

 What Actually Works on Ground Elder

-Eliminating ground elder permanently requires systemic herbicide that travels from leaves to the entire rhizome network:
+Eliminating ground elder permanently requires systemic herbicide that travels from leaves to the entire rhizome network.
+The same approach works on other invasive spreading weeds like bindweed:

 Systemic herbicide approach.
 Allow ground elder to develop plenty of leaf area, then spray thoroughly with glyphosate-based weedkiller.
 The herbicide absorbs through leaves and travels throughout the plant’s vascular system, reaching every connected rhizome underground.